gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 }
 ```

-The `ProductRepository` should also provide a methods called `readAll()` that returns a list of all products in the catalog.
+The `ProductRepository` should also provide a method called `readAll()` that returns a list of all products in the catalog.
 We test this by making sure that the list contains a "Red Fedora", "Forge Laptop Sticker" and "Oculus Rift".
-Again, click to insert the code:
+Again, copy and paste the following code below the comment `//TODO: Insert test_readAll here`:

 ```java
 @Test